DukeA/Dit126-app/README.md

 To setup the database the contents of `webapp/src/main/DatabaseCode/databaseSql.sql` has to be ran in order to create the correct tables and setup some sample data.

-The project was developed and tested on Payara version 5.184, To run the project Payara version 5.184 is needed, however it might be possible to run it on later releases however this has not been tested
+The project was developed and tested on Payara version 5.184, To run the project Payara version 5.184 is needed, however it might be possible to run it on later releases but this has not been tested

 ## Running the project
 The project is a maven project so maven needs to be installed in order to run the project.